 Immunology is a rapidly evolving research area with significant impact on the field of medicine.
 It is now clear that dysregulated immune responses contribute to a wide range of human diseases, from autoimmunity, allergy and cancer, to many common diseases not generally considered to be immune-mediated, such as Alzheimer’s disease.

-As a Teaching Fellow in Immunology, my research background in immune regulation is invaluable for supporting students studying in the field.
+As a Lecturer in Immunology, my research background in immune regulation is invaluable for supporting students studying in the field.
 My research has focussed on manipulating T cell responses for the treatment of human disease, using immunotherapy to re-introduce immune tolerance in autoimmune diseases like multiple sclerosis.
 I want to show students the essential value of studying immunology, and how advances in our understanding of basic immune processes have informed the development of novel approaches for the treatment of human disease.
 These include emerging technologies as well as diagnostic and therapeutic approaches.

 I aim to inspire the next generation of immunologists, using evidence-based approaches to support student learning.